 We’ve all been in a situation where we needed to send an important email to someone.
-Maybe it’s to a boss asking for time off, perhaps to an interviewer as a follow-up, or sending in a question to a college admissions counselor.
+Maybe it’s to a boss asking for time off, perhaps to an interviewer as a follow-up, a professional thank you email, or sending in a question to a college admissions counselor.
 No matter who the recipient of your email might be, it’s vital to end your email in a professional tone.
 The ending is the last part they’ll see and the last chance you have to leave a good impression.

 Whether you’re just starting out in your college career or working as a mid-level manager, you always need to end your email with a good, solid sign-off.
 Learn about some ways you can end an email and sound professional.

 Many people think it’s OK to simply end an email without any sort of sign off; however, this is actually very unprofessional–and just plain bad manners, too.
 You could end up giving off the wrong impression to someone, whether it’s a fellow employee or a vendor your company uses.
 In the workforce, you should always strive to show a positive, professional demeanor, even in writing.

 Once you’re ready to end your email, there are a few things to think about before choosing how to end.
 For example, if you’re sending an email to a coworker with whom you happen to be close, then it is likely OK to end with an upbeat word such as “Cheers” or “Warmly.”
 If you are friends with someone outside of work, do not say anything unprofessional in the email.
 It is possible that your work could monitor in-office correspondence at any time, and you don’t want that to be something you’re questioned about.

 If the email is to a boss or other person in the company, then your best bet is to stay with a more formal greeting like “Best” or “Thank you.”
 Make sure to also use your full name, especially if you work in a larger organization.
 You don’t want the recipient to only see your first name and then mistake you for someone else in the company.
 If you’re not sure how to end your email, then always opt for the most professional response.